kogkitse/geoner/README.md

 2. Set a corpus (raw and tagged text) into geoner-master/Corpus/corpus_name/.
 Your tagged corpus should be in TEI format, for example :
 \<placeName\>Paris\<\/placeName\>.
-If other tags other than placeName are included this is not a problem for farther processing.
+If other tags other than placeName are included this is not a problem for further processing.

 3. Use Corpus/preprocessing_tagged_ref/preprocessing_corpus_ref.py file in order to preprocess your reference tagged file.
 A file with a "ref" prefix will be created into your corpus file.